 Corporate governance is a crucial part of corporate performance and accountability, and professionals in this field are in demand across all sectors of industry.
 If you want to advance your career by developing your knowledge and understanding of corporate governance, risk and compliance, then this course will help you achieve your goals.

 This LLM Corporate Governance and Law/Grad.CG degree course is designed for law and non-law graduates, practising lawyers and business professionals.
-You'll be eligible, after you graduate, for the Grad.CG qualification from the Chartered Governance Institute (CGI), and if you have relevant work experience you may also be able to apply for ACIS status (Associate in the Chartered Institute of Secretaries).
+You'll be eligible, after you graduate, for the Grad.CG qualification from the Chartered Governance Institute UK and Ireland (CGI), and if you have relevant work experience you may also be able to apply for ACIS status (Associate in the Chartered Institute of Secretaries).

 This course is available to study on either a full-time or part-time basis.
 Graduates of subjects other than law will undertake a compulsory module to introduce them to some core principles of English law.

 Graduates of this course are eligible for Chartered Governance Institute UK and Ireland (CGI) graduate status.
 This requires the payment of a fee to CGI.
 Once the fee is paid the successful graduate receives CGI 'graduate' status and is permitted to use GradCGI after their name.

 LLM Corporate Governance and Law/Grad.CG Master's degree entry requirements

 - A second-class honours degree or equivalent professional experience and/or qualifications.

 - English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 If you don't meet the English language requirements yet, you can achieve the level you need by successfully completing a pre-sessional English programme before you start your course.